Skip to content

 Find out more information about NHS patient surveys.

-At King’s College Hospital NHS Foundation Trust, we believe providing high-quality urgent and emergency care for each person is fundamentally important.
-The NHS has launched its 2024 Urgent and Emergency Care Survey on people’s experiences of using urgent and emergency care services.
-If you used services in January or February 2024, you could be invited to take part and give your feedback on the quality of care and treatment you received.
+At King’s College Hospital NHS Foundation Trust, we believe providing high-quality care for each person is fundamentally important.
+The NHS has launched a major survey on people’s experiences of their hospital stay.
+If you had an overnight hospital stay during November 2025, you could be invited to take part and give your feedback on the quality of care and treatment you received.
 If you are invited to take part, you will be sent a letter with details explaining how to participate.

-In the 2022 survey, we received 239 responses from adults aged 16 and over, who used the survey to tell us what is working well and what requires improvement.
+In last year’s survey, we received 412 responses from patients aged 16 and over, who used the survey to tell us what is working well and what requires improvement.
+We listened to your feedback.

-The results will be published in the autumn of 2024 and will be used to assess NHS Trusts in England.
-What we learn will enable us to identify key priorities, aiding our mission to provide the very best urgent care and treatment for you and our community.
+The results will be published in the summer of 2026 and will be used to assess NHS Trusts in England.
+What we learn will enable us to identify key priorities, aiding our mission to provide the very best care and treatment for you and our community.
+Have your say and make a difference to your local hospital services.

 Find out more information about the survey.

-Last year, we received 360 responses from others who told us what is working well and what we can improve.
+Last year, we received 216 responses from others who gave birth in February 2025, who told us what is working well and what we can improve.
 We listened to your feedback.

 Participation will not affect your care in any way.
 The survey is confidential, and your responses will not be shared with our staff.